magland/magland/README.md

 Before joining the Flatiron Institute, I was an Associate Research Professor in the Department of Radiology at the University of Pennsylvania School of Medince.
 There I developed [SequenceTree](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.25640), an intuitive graphical user interface for developing and testing pulse sequences for MRI research, with the capability of exporting novel research sequences to run on clinical scanners.

+## Code clutter

+I hope you will forgive the clutter of under-construction GitHub repos and projects.
+I use GitHub as a scratchspace for new ideas.
+When I am more serious about a project, I move it to the [flatironinstitute](https://github.com/flatironinstitute) GitHub organization.
+But even then, projects become obsolete over time.
+Other projects in preliminary phases are in [scratchrealm](https://github.com/scratchrealm).
+I'll try to keep this page up to date, so if you find it becoming stale, please let me know!